jenkinsci/jenkinsfile-runner/DEVELOPER.md

   * Sets the Jenkinsfile to be executed.
   * Sets the specified parameters.
   * (Un)Sets the script security plugin security layer.
-  * Schedules a build and wait for the finalisation, redirecting the logs to the system output.
+  * Schedules a build and wait for the finalization, redirecting the logs to the system output.

 ## `payload-dependencies` module